-Our own Veterinary team are always the first line of call for our inpatients – maintaining case continuity and the best care possible for these hospitalised patients.
+Our own Veterinary team are always the first called for our inpatients – maintaining case continuity and the best care possible for these hospitalised cases.

 The following gives some details on what we have and how we look after our patients:

 Intensive care oxygen - temperature, humidity and oxygen can be controlled helping some of our more delicate patients.

 Stress reducing pheromone vaporisers are used in these areas

 All stainless-steel cage and kenneling allows for optimum cleaning to reduce infection risk.

 Kennels and cages positioned and screened in such a way that individual patients are never face-to-face and thus avoids potential confrontation and stress for our pets.

 Lighting can be reduced to low levels to reduce stress.